 2.3 Number and locations of measurements 2.3.1 Number of measurements Considering the extent of thickness measurements as required by the Rules and indicated in [2.1] and [2.2], the locations of the points to be measured are given for the most important items of the structure.
 2.3.2 Locations of measurements Tab 2 provides explanations and/or interpretations for the application of those requirements indicated in the Rules which refer to both systematic thickness measurements related to the calculation of global hull girder strength and specific measurements connected to close-up surveys.
 Fig 1 to Fig 5 are provided to facilitate the explanations and/or interpretations given in Tab 2, to show typical arrangements of single side skin bulk carriers and double side skin bulk carriers.
-Table 2: Interpretations of rule requirements for the locations and number of points to be measured Item Interpretation Figure reference Selected plates on deck, tank top, bottom, double bottom and wind-and- water area "Selected" means at least a single point on one out of three plates, to be chosen on representative areas of average corrosion All deck, tank top and bottom plates and wind-and-water strakes At least two points on each plate to be taken either at each 1/4 extremity of plate or at representative areas of average corrosion Transverse section 9 Fig 1 for single and double side skin bulk carriers Cargo hold hatch covers and coamings Fig 2 Selected internal structure such as floors and longitudinals, transverse frames, web frames, deck beams, girders The internal structural items to be measured in each space internally surveyed are to be at least 10% outside the cargo length area Page 6 January 2006 Item Interpretation Figure reference Transverse section of deck plating outside line of cargo hatch openings Two single points on each deck plate (to be taken either at each 1/4 extremity of plate or at representative areas of average corrosion) between the ship sides and hatch coamings in the transverse section concerned Selected areas of all deck plating inside line of hatch openings one out of three plates, to be chosen on representative areas of average corrosion "All deck plating" means at least two Extent of areas is shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers Selected side shell frames in cargo holds for single side skin bulk carriers Transverse frame in double skin tank should preferably be chosen throughout the cargo hold length on each side Extent of areas is shown in UR Z10.2 for single side skin bulk carriers.
-Locations of points are given in Fig 3 for single side skin bulk carriers Fig 1 Transverse bulkheads in cargo holds Includes bulkhead plating, stiffeners and girders, including internal structure of upper and lower stools, where fitted.
-Two selected bulkheads: one is to be the bulkhead between the two foremost cargo holds and the second may be chosen in other positions Areas of measurements are shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers.
+Table 2: Interpretations of rule requirements for the locations and number of points to be measured Item Interpretation Figure reference Selected plates on deck, tank top, bottom, double bottom and wind-and- water area "Selected" means at least a single point on one out of three plates, to be chosen on representative areas of average corrosion All deck, tank top and bottom plates and wind-and-water strakes At least two points on each plate to be taken either at each 1/4 extremity of plate or at representative areas of average corrosion Transverse section Fig 1 for single and double side skin bulk carriers Cargo hold hatch covers and coamings Fig 2 The internal structural items to be measured in each space internally surveyed are to be at least 10% outside the cargo length area Page 6 July 2009 Item Interpretation Figure reference Transverse section of deck plating outside line of cargo hatch openings Two single points on each deck plate (to be taken either at each 1/4 extremity of plate or at representative areas of average corrosion) between the ship sides and hatch coamings in the transverse section concerned Selected areas of all deck plating inside line of hatch openings C 1 Extent of areas is shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers Selected side shell frames in cargo holds for single side skin bulk carriers Transverse frame in double skin tank should preferably be chosen throughout the cargo hold length on each side Extent of areas is shown in UR Z10.2 for single side skin bulk carriers.
+Locations of points are given in Fig 3 for single side skin bulk carriers Fig 1 Transverse bulkheads in cargo holds Areas of measurements are shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers.
 Locations of points are given in Fig 4.
-One transverse bulkhead in each cargo hold This means that the close-up survey and related thickness measurements are to be performed on one side of the bulkhead; the side is to be chosen based on the outcome of the overall survey of both sides.
-In the event of doubt, the Surveyor may also require (possibly partial) close-up survey on the other side Areas of measurements are shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers.
+One transverse bulkhead in each cargo hold side is to be chosen based on the outcome of the overall survey of both sides.
+In the Areas of measurements are shown in UR Z10.2 for single side skin bulk carriers and UR Z10.5 for double side skin bulk carriers.
 Locations of points are given in Fig 4.
-Transverse bulkheads in one topside/side ballast tank Locations of points are given in Fig 5 Transverse webs in ballast tanks One of the representative tanks of each type (i.e. topside or hopper or side tank) is to be chosen in the forward part Extent of areas is shown in UR Z10.2 for single side skin bulk carriers and in UR Z10.5 for double side skin bulk carriers.
-Locations of points are given in Fig 3.
+Transverse bulkheads in one topside/side ballast tank The ballast tank is to be chosen based on the history of ballasting among those prone to have the most severe conditions Locations of points are given in Fig 5 Transverse webs in ballast tanks One of the representative tanks of each type (i.e. topside or hopper or side tank) is to be chosen in the forward part